yazgoo/ensime-vim/README.md

     Plugin 'ensime/ensime-vim'

-Or if you're using neovim, with [vim-plug](https://github.com/junegunn/vim-plug) by adding to your .nvimrc:
+Or if you're using neovim, with [vim-plug](https://github.com/junegunn/vim-plug) by installing neovim python module:

+    $ pip install neovim

+and by adding to your .nvimrc:

     Plug 'ensime/ensime-vim'